Candidates in the Miss District of Columbia program compete in these areas:

 On Stage Question

-Contestants perform a 90-second routine of their own choosing.
+Candidates perform a 90-second routine of their own choosing.
 Some possible talents include all types of singing, dancing, gymnastics, instrumental music, dramatic or comedy monologues, baton twirling and ventriloquism.
 Other talents that can be performed solo on a stage are also possible.
 Phone or e-mail us if you have a question about your talent presentation.
-Scoring is based on contestant’s skill and personality, interpretive ability, technical skill level, stage presence and the totality of all elements, including costume, props, voice, use of body and choreography.
+Scoring is based on candidate’s skill and personality, interpretive ability, technical skill level, stage presence and the totality of all elements, including costume, props, voice, use of body and choreography.